Max-Edelson/Bullet-Journal/specs/adrs/05-10-2021_custom_log_usage.md

-# Users have two custom logs options for users to choose
+# Users have two custom logs options for users to choose(Changed on 06/08/2021, finally decided to only contain one option.
+Reasons at the end)
 * Status: accepted
 * Deciders: The whole team member
 * Date: 2021-05-03